ashoklathwal/120-DS-Interview-Questions/predictive-modeling.md

   - with a nonlinear kernel, can deal with problems that are not linearly separable
   - (-) slow to train, for most industry scale applications, not really efficient
 - Naive Bayes
+  - Naive Bayes algorithms assume that all featues in the data set are equally important. which may not be always be the case in real world.
   - computationally efficient when P is large by alleviating the curse of dimensionality
   - works surprisingly well for some cases even if the condition doesn’t hold
   - with word frequencies as features, the independence assumption can be seen reasonable.
 So the algorithm can be used in text categorization